Safety & Side Effects

 The gut side effects

 The overwhelming majority of amycretin's observed side effects were gastrointestinal: nausea, vomiting, and decreased appetite.
 In the oral phase 1, all adverse events were mild or moderate and GI events made up about half.
+In the subcutaneous trial, gastrointestinal events were again the most common treatment-emergent adverse events and the majority were mild to moderate, a weaker statement than "all" and worth reading precisely.
 They were dose-dependent and worst during dose escalation, exactly the class pattern.
+The checklist below adds one non-gastrointestinal effect that belongs to the class rather than to amycretin specifically.

 The reassuring part is that these effects were manageable and mostly transient, blunted by slow titration.
 The unreassuring part is that they are dose-dependent, and because amycretin engages two gastric-slowing arms, the GI burden could be prominent at higher doses, exactly where the biggest weight-loss numbers came from.